kobylyanskiy/edge-docs/docs/index.md

 ### Collaboration

-This document can be edited on [GitHub](https://github.com/emlid/edge-docs) in markdown.
+This document can be edited on [GitHub](https://github.com/emlid/edge-docs) in Markdown.
 If you find any mistakes, typos or  pieces that are not documented well enough simply open an issue or contribute by sending a pull request.